Blackberry House Paint Instructions

 (TIP: When your brush is not in use, put it in a zip lock bag and seal it to keep the paint moist.
 Do not put in refrigerator.)

 3. Sand your piece lightly with a sanding sponge.
-IMPORTANT: This paint is VERY easy to sand and does not require much elbow grease.
+IMPORTANT: Upon initial application, this paint is VERY easy to sand and does not require much elbow grease.
+(It will dry within a few minutes and cure to a permanent state in just a few days.)
 When used with a good quality brush, our paint dries free of brush strokes.
 Because of this, a light swipe across the whole piece will smooth it out effectively.
 This will help you obtain a professional finish on your end project.
-NOTE: If you prefer your piece to have a more weathered (rather than distressed) look once you apply your wax, skip this step so the wax or glaze will grip into the paint quicker and settle deeper into the ridges.

 5. Wipe your piece down with a damp rag.
 You‘ll want to wipe your piece to get the residue off created by sanding and distressing.
 Be sure your rag is damp, not soaked.

-6. Age and Seal your piece.
-This paint can be sealed with wax, polyacrylic, glaze, or stain.
+6. Age and Seal your piece (optional).
+This paint can be sealed with our wax, polyacrylic clear coats, glaze, or stain.
 Most applications are brush on, wipe off, but be sure to follow the instructions for the product you are using.
 Many people prefer to add a little color to their piece for an aged effect – this can be achieved with tinted top coat products such as wax.
-When using a stain to color or age your piece, we recommend that you water it down a bit so that you do not have heavy lines of demarcation where you stop and start applying it.
-Same with glaze.
+(Fun fact: You can add any of our paints to our natural wax to create the wax color of your choice, and you can add our paint to our clear coat to create any stain color your want!)

 Our paint is heavily pigmented and has strong adhesion properties, and may be hard to remove if left very long after your project is finished.
 You may need to use a soft Scotch Brite type sponge and soap to remove.
-SCRUBBY SOAP brand also works very well to remove our paint.
+Dish soap on a soft abrasive sponge works well also.